HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking package dependencies ...
-ERROR
+NOTE
     ```
-    Package required but not available: ‘WGCNA’

-    Packages suggested but not available for checking: ‘GOstats’ ‘MEGENA’
+    Package suggested but not available for checking: ‘MEGENA’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
-    manual.
     ```

 # diffloop